JayeshBaldawa/JayeshBaldawa/README.md

 # Hi there , I'm Jayesh 👋

-- 🔭 I’m currently working as an Consultant at FreshGravity
+- 🔭 I’m currently working as a Consultant at FreshGravity
 - ⚙️ I have experience working on Java, Python, React, SpringBoot and SQL
 - ⚡ Fun fact: I love playing and streaming competitive games